-Fourteen years after the collapse of the Jedi Order, Ahsoka Tano and her dual white lightsabers assisted the rebels of the freighter starship “the Ghost” as they fought against the encroaching Galactic Empire.
+Fourteen years after the collapse of the Jedi Order, Ahsoka Tano and her dual white lightsabers assisted the rebels of the freighter starship the Ghost as they fought against the encroaching Galactic Empire.
 Initially aiding the effort as an undercover spy of sorts (codenamed Fulcrum), she later provided vital leadership to the rebels as she fought alongside Sabine Wren, Kanan Jarrus, Ezra Bridger, and the rest of the Spectres.
 They battled the ruthless Darth Vader—who was revealed, to her shock, as the one-time Jedi Knight under whom she served as an apprentice.

 Ahsoka is a practitioner of Shien, the anti-blaster lightsaber form.

 As we’ve noted, Ahsoka’s effort to create lightsabers from stolen kyber crystals had the effect of turning them from red (the Sith color) to white.
 This wasn’t a random development.

 Ahsoka’s disaffiliation from the Jedi Order following the Clone Wars meant that she could not wield the standard blue lightsaber.
 At the same time, she was also free of the corrupting influence of the dark side, so the red lightsaber was also not an option.
 She was, in effect, independent of both sides, although sympathetic to the Jedi cause.
 The crafting process essentially purified the kyber crystals, turning them into a color that befitted her status as an autonomous individual.
 This is how Ahsoka Tano’s lightsaber was born and what the white lightsaber represents—a force for good, but free of the burdens and restrictions of bureaucracy.

 For the best lightsabers in the galaxy, you can always depend on Ultrasabers to deliver high-quality products at reasonable prices.